NGcodeX/spiderdiplome/README.md

          The image outlines the pricing and plan options for the SPIDER platform.
 It presents three different plan tiers:

    ![image](https://github.com/NGcodeX/spiderdiplome/blob/cindy_branch/front%20end%20preview/page%209.png?raw=true)
           The image provides the contact information and options for users to get in touch with the SPIDER platform.
-The key elements are:

    ![image](https://github.com/NGcodeX/spiderdiplome/blob/cindy_branch/front%20end%20preview/footer.png?raw=true)
+          The image presents the footer section of the SPIDER platform's website, which includes several key elements